-You may be able to appeal directly to the Office of Personnel Management (OPM) if we do not follow required claims processes.
+You may appeal directly to the Office of Personnel Management (OPM) if we do not follow required claims processes.
 For more information about situations in which you are entitled to immediately appeal to OPM, including additional requirements not listed in Sections 3, 7 and 8 of this brochure, please visit www.blueshieldca.com/federal.